Buyer Guides · San Diego · Down Payment Assistance

 Can I use DPA to buy a condo in San Diego?

 Yes, with conditions.
-The condo project must be FHA-approved (for FHA + DPA combinations) or meet Fannie Mae/Freddie Mac guidelines (for conventional + DPA).
-San Diego has many approved condo projects, particularly in the median price range around $660,000.
-Check HUD’s condo approval list before making offers.
+The condo project must be FHA-approved (for FHA + DPA combinations) or meet Fannie Mae or Freddie Mac guidelines (for conventional + DPA).
+San Diego has many approved condo projects.
+Check the HUD condo approval list before making offers — this is one of the most common reasons a DPA transaction stalls.

 What is the income limit for CalHFA MyHome in San Diego?

 Approximately $236,000 for San Diego County as of 2026.
-This covers most dual-income professional households.
-CalHFA income limits are based on the county you are buying in, not where you currently live.
-Verify the current limit at calhfa.ca.gov/homeownership/limits.
+CalHFA income limits are based on the county where you are buying, not where you currently live.
+Limits adjust periodically — verify the current limit directly with CalHFA before assuming you do or do not qualify.

 Can I combine multiple down payment assistance programs?

 Some combinations work.
 The most established is CalHFA MyHome (3.5% for down payment) + ZIP (3% for closing costs) = 6.5% total.
 Grant-based programs (GSFA gift, NHF grant) generally stack more easily than loan programs.
-Always verify specific stacking eligibility with your lender, as lien priority conflicts can arise.
+Lien priority conflicts can arise when two programs both require a second-lien position — always verify specific stacking eligibility with your lender.

 Ready to Find Out What You Qualify For?